-If you decide to get, you’ll want to carefully consider different policies before you commit.
+If you decide to get flood insurance, you’ll want to carefully consider different policies before you commit.
 Some policies only cover the physical structure of your building while others only cover the personal contents inside.
 Some policies cover both, but are more expensive.
 Only you will be able to make the right decision for your budget and the level of protection you want for your house.

 In the late fall and winter frozen pipes are more likely to burst, spraying water all over your floors, furniture, and belongings.
 If there will be periods of time when you’re out of your house during cold weather, it’s important that you take measures to prevent frozen pipes during the upcoming winter.